MYCRO-1

 MYCRO-1 is a microcomputer system based on the microprocessor Intel 8080.
-Some models have an Z80 CPU.
+Some models have a Zilog Z80 CPU.
 Since the Z80 is backward compatible with the 8080, this was probably a cost reduction measure.
 The MYCRO-1 system was designed by MYCRON Data Industri as an entry In the market place for higher powered microcomputer systems.

 A typical basic configuration of the system: